Hiiirad/Mac-Changer/README.md

 > Program currently has stages 1, 2, 3, 4 (some part of it), 5.

-*oui.csv file contains all of standard OUI part of a mac address (first half of a mac address or first 24bit of mac address)*
+*oui.csv file contains all of standard OUI (Organizationally Unique Identifier) part of a mac address (first half of a mac address or first 24bit of mac address)*

 ## Versions:
 1) **1st Version**: